What is Alpha Mannosidosis

 Therefore, when the diagnosis comes late, the consequences for patients are devastating.
 Life expectancy is drastically reduced, and symptoms progress rapidly since alpha-mannosidosis is a multisystem disease, meaning that it affects several vital organs and functions of the body.
 As the disease progresses, affected individuals experience cognitive impairment that deprives them of essential skills, such as speech and the ability to learn, as well as suffering from bone deformities, such as scoliosis or joint problems.

-"The disease is progressive," Dr. Hermida explains, "and patients end up being totally dependent, although very aware that they are.
-And that can be devastating for them."
-The deterioration affects not only the body, but also the mind, and patients often experience severe psychiatric problems.
-Without treatment, sufferers see their world falling apart, with respiratory complications, loss of mobility, and a much lower quality of life.
+“The disease is progressive,” explains Dr. Hermida, “and patients end up becoming completely dependent, although they are very aware of their dependence.
+And that can be devastating for them.”
+The deterioration affects not only the body but also the mind, and patients often experience serious psychiatric problems.
+Without treatment, those affected watch as their world falls apart, with respiratory complications, loss of mobility, and a significantly reduced quality of life.

-But the situation can be different, if appropriate treatment is started early.
-Although there is no cure for alpha-mannosidosis, enzymatic treatment has proven effective in slowing the progression of the disease and improving patients' quality of life.
-"If started early, life expectancy can be extended to 50 years," says Dr. Hermida, "but if the diagnosis is late, the damage is already irreversible, especially in the brain, and patients' life expectancy is greatly shortened, as is their well-being."
+But the situation can be different if appropriate treatment is started early.
+Although there is no cure for alpha-mannosidosis,enzyme replacement therapyhas proven effective in slowing the progression of the disease and improving patients’ quality of life.
+“If treatment is started early, life expectancy can be extended to 50 years,” notes Dr. Hermida, “but if diagnosis is delayed, the damage is already irreversible—especially in the brain—and patients’ life expectancy, as well as their quality of life, is greatly reduced.”

 The work of patient associations

-Support for families is not limited to medical information, which of course plays a very important role.
-Cruz highlights the importance of offering psychological support, something that is often forgotten in the treatment of rare diseases and which both physicians and families stress as 'indispensable'.
-"What these families need most is for someone to listen to them and give them answers.
-They cannot walk alone in this darkness," he adds.
-Precisely because of this, the association also encourages the creation of a support network, where those affected can share experiences and resources, which creates a space of hope in the midst of the uncertainty that a diagnosis of a rare disease provides.
+Support for families isn’t limited to medical information, which, of course, plays a very important role.
+Cruz highlights the importance of offeringpsychological support—something that is often overlooked in the treatment of rare diseases and that both doctors and families describe as “indispensable.”
+“What these families need most is for someone to listen to them and provide answers.
+They can’t walk alone in this darkness,” she adds.
+Precisely for this reason, the association also promotes the creation of a support network where those affected can share experiences and resources, creating a space of hope amid the uncertainty that comes with a rare disease diagnosis.

 Property of Lysosomal MPS